ClementNerma/NightOS/docs/technical/overview.md

 Any application can register itself as [a driver (specs)](../specs/services/system/hw.md#drivers) using the [hardware service (specs)](../specs/services/system/hw.md).

-The relevant driver for each hardware component is selected using [various criterias (specs)](../specs/services/system/hw.md#driver-selection).
+The relevant driver for each hardware device is selected using [various criterias (specs)](../specs/services/system/hw.md#driver-selection).

 ## Hardware access performances